gmeidk/DelyBot/README.md

   ```sh
   roslaunch delybot_slam delybot_slam.launch world:=district_map
   ```
-This command can be useful to create a 2d map of a specific world using a gmapping alghoritm. <br>
+This command can be useful to create a 2d map of a specific world using a gmapping algorithm. <br>

 <br>